nosqlbench/nosqlbench-docs/docs/services/docs/markdown/binding_functions/funcref_datetime.md

   - *example:* `ToMillisAtStartOfNextNamedWeekDay()`
   - *return millisecond epoch time of the start of the next Monday (not the day-of) of the provided millisecond epoch time, assuming UTC*

-- long -> ToMillisAtStartOfNextNamedWeekDay(java.lang.String: weekday) -> long
+- long -> ToMillisAtStartOfNextNamedWeekDay(String: weekday) -> long
   - *example:* `ToMillisAtStartOfNextNamedWeekDay('Wednesday')`
   - *return millisecond epoch time of the start of the next Wednesday (not the day-of) of the provided millisecond epoch time, assuming UTC*

-- long -> ToMillisAtStartOfNextNamedWeekDay(java.lang.String: weekday, java.lang.String: timezoneId) -> long
+- long -> ToMillisAtStartOfNextNamedWeekDay(String: weekday, String: timezoneId) -> long
   - *example:* `ToMillisAtStartOfNextNamedWeekDay('Saturday','America/Chicago'')`
   - *return millisecond epoch time of the start of the next Saturday (not the day-of) of the provided millisecond epoch time, using timezone America/Chicago*